 Within one calendar month of the opening of school, each division must, simultaneously with any other materials customarily distributed at that time, send to the parents of each enrolled student a notice of the Va Code requirements regarding parental responsibility and involvement, a copy of the school division’s standards of student conduct, and a copy of the compulsory school attendance law and the enforcement procedures and policies adopted by the school board.
 Each parent must sign and return to the student’s school a statement acknowledging receipt of the above materials and each school must maintain records of such signed statements.

 The materials sent to parents must include a notice that by signing the statement of receipt, parents expressly reserve their rights protected by the constitutions or laws of the United States or the Commonwealth and that parents have the right to express disagreement with a school’s or school division’s policies or decisions.
-These policies are referenced in the Code of Student Conduct, the printed calendar (distributed to all households in August), and in the forms required annually for new and returning students.
+These policies are referenced in the Student Rights & Responsibilities (formerly the Code of Student Conduct), the printed calendar (distributed to all households in August), and in the forms required annually for new and returning students.